tavianator/tavianator.com/src/2023/irregex.md

 [additional features]: https://en.wikipedia.org/wiki/Regular_expression#Patterns_for_non-regular_languages
 [exp]: https://swtch.com/~rsc/regexp/regexp1.html

-It is possible, however, to implement some of those additional features, and still operate in worst-case linear time.
+~~It is possible, however, to implement some of those additional features, and still operate in worst-case linear time.~~
+<ins>It was pointed out to me by [Geoff Langdale](https://twitter.com/geofflangdale/status/1633304188234104834) and [Evgeny Kapun](https://github.com/tavianator/irregex/issues/1) that my implementation of those additional features is incorrect.
+I've hidden the wrong implementations for now.</ins>
 The implementation (~400 lines of Rust) even fits in a single blog post!
 The full code is on [GitHub](https://github.com/tavianator/irregex/blob/main/src/lib.rs), and the [commit history](https://github.com/tavianator/irregex/commits/main) lines up with the blog post if you want to follow along.